YottaDB/YDBDoc/MessageRecovery/errors.rst

 PARAMINVALID
 ------------------

-PARAMINVALID, Invalid parameter specified in an API call.
+PARAMINVALID, xxxx parameter specified in yyyy call

 Run Time Error: This indicates that a parameter in a SimpleAPI call was not properly specified.
 The function name (e.g. ydb_set_s()) and the name of the invalid parameter (e.g. subsarray) along with the type of the invalidity is identified in the error message text.
 If the parameter is an array, the index of the element where the invalidity is detected is also identified.
 If the parameter is an input parameter of type ydb_buffer_t, it is invalid if "len_used" is greater than "alloc_len" OR if it has NULL value for "buf_addr" but a non-zero value for "len_used".
 If the parameter is an output parameter, it is invalid if the ydb_buffer_t pointer is NULL or if the "buf_addr" field in the ydb_buffer_t structure is NULL.
 Note that no error checks are done if an input ydb_buffer_t typed pointer parameter is NULL (the process would get a SIG-11 and dump core in that case).